herace/PSP-Nuklear-SDL-1.2/README.md

 Note: Make sure you replace the "nuklear/nuklear.h" to the latest upsteam.
-(Didn't remove it just in case it get incapatiable overtime.
+(Didn't remove it just in case it gets incapatiable overtime.
 Stupid? maybe *shrug*)